Oakland Cemetery in Atlanta. Photo by @bigjmoody

 The Fox Theatre

 But that’s not the only spooky place in the city.
 The Fox Theatre was built in 1929 as a Moorish-inspired movie palace.
 Today it hosts all sorts of performances from concerts to plays as well as their tours.
 Apparitions of men and women have been spotted throughout the years, all in Victorian period attire.
-Roosevelt is perhaps the most notable ghost, the man who worked in the boiler room for decades.
+Perhaps the most notable ghost is Roosevelt, the man who worked in the boiler room for decades.

 The Ellis Hotel

-Before it was The Ellis Hotel, the Winecoff was built in 1913 as a supposed “fireproof hotel.”
-But in 1946, it did just that, packed with 300 guests, killing 119 people.
+Before it was The Ellis Hotel, the Winecoff Hotel was built in 1913 as a supposed “fireproof hotel.”
+But in 1946, packed with 300 guests, the hotel caught fire, killing 119 people.
 Firefighters could only reach eight of the 15 stories, and there are images of people jumping from windows.
 Frank Winecoff, the hotel’s namesake, was among the dead.
 Despite the damage, the building reopened as a hotel in the 1950s and later a retirement home before becoming The Ellis Hotel in the 1990s.
 Guests have reported smelling smoke, and fire alarms have gone off at the time the original fire took place.

 The town of Covington is connected with vampires on screen, as the filming site of "The Vampire Diaries," but it also has spooky connections in real life, dating back to the founding in 1822.
 Covington Ghost Tours share these stories through walks around the historic square with paranormal experts.
 The guides show video accounts of hauntings and share tales to make your hair stand on end.
 These tours don’t indulge in gimmicks like cheesy costumes, just real stories.